teacherseatdocs/teacherseat-adminstrator-panel/concepts/systems-and-subsystems.md

 # Systems and Subsystems

-Systems and subsystems are what give the TeacherSeat learning platform additional functionality.
-The majority of functionality that a user will access across the Student and Admin panels with span multiple systems.
+Systems and subsystems are what give the TeacherSeat learning platform rich functionality that a user will access across the Student and Admin panel.

 > Think of how AWS or Azure has many cloud services (systems) with specific cloud features (subsystems).

 ## What is a System?

-A System represent a specific service offering within your learning platform.
+A System is a collection of features (subsystems) that logically define a specific service offering based on a business or technical domain.

+Examples of notable systems:
+- Identity and Access Management
+- Student Management
+- Content Management
+- Payments Management
+- Support Management

+> The term service and system are interchangable and in some cases we'll use the the word service

 ## What is a Subsystem?

+## What is a System plugin?

 ## Systems Management